GeckoOfDeath/GamerPad/README.md

 🔥🔥🔥Description🔥🔥🔥

 I worked around 20 hours on the project (missed time on lapis LoL).
 Even though i had to take a big break i think it came out well.
-Small ajustments as well as a QWK Firmware pass will be needed once i have the mother board.
+I have given it a KWK firmware but small adjustments may be needed after receiving the parts.
 It will type say "/ hello" on its own so you can avoid all the random "enter" and "/" while gaming!

 ## Features:
 - White PLA case!